JaouadROS/heightcameraestimation/README.md

 Quick Start:
 ===============

-To use this package clone the repository to your disc and build it:
+To use this package, clone the repository to your disc and build it:

     $ cd catkin_ws/src
     $ git clone https://github.com/JaouadROS/heightcameraestimation